Erna Hanfstaengl: Romantic involvement with Hitler

-Several writers claim that, years later, Geli Raubal, Hitler's niece (and possibly his lover for a period, although many authorities doubt their relationship was consummated) was jealous of Hitler's association with Erna.
+Several writers claim that, years later, Geli Raubal, Hitler's niece (and possibly his lover for a period, although many authorities (Note: There is a vast amount of speculation on the Hitler-Geli relationship.
+Christa Schroeder, one of Hitler's personal secretaries, was convinced that Geli and Hitler did not have sexual relations, Ibid; one of Geli's friends and daughter of Hitler's photographer Heinrich Hoffmann, Henrietta von Schirach, was also confident that the two did not have sexual relations, But see the conclusions by psychoanalyst Walter C. Langer in The Mind of Adolf Hitler, which are largely followed by Hitler historians Waite and Victor (Hitler's sexual relationship with Geli was coprophagic or coprophiliac, ultimately based on his masochism).
+Toland states, rather paradoxically, that the "discreet love affair" between Hitler and Geli was "most likely never consummated", Other historians, like Kershaw, simply decline to take a position on the ground that the matter is simply too speculative. (identifying three versions of the Hitler-Geli sexual relationship issue, i.e. (a) they were sexually intimate, (b) they were not sexually intimate and (c) Hitler enticed Geli to engage in sexual perversions that contributed to her suicide)) doubt their relationship was consummated) was jealous of Hitler's association with Erna.

 The anti-Nazi German writer Friedrich Reck-Malleczewen recorded a conversation he had with Erna on this matter in his work Diary of a Man in Despair: Reck wrote that Erna had confided in him that her home had been broken into when she was away, and that she complained to her powerful friends about it.
-According to Reck, Erna told him that the break-in had been arranged by Heinrich Himmler, who was looking for compromising letters Hitler had written to her, letters which Himmler could use as blackmail "against his Lord and master, Hitler... in case of emergency" - that is, if Himmler feared he might be about to lose his position and influence within the Reich.
+According to Reck, Erna told him that the break-in had been arranged by Heinrich Himmler, who was looking for compromising letters Hitler had written to her, letters which Himmler could use as blackmail "against his Lord and master, Hitler... in case of emergency" – that is, if Himmler feared he might be about to lose his position and influence within the Reich.

 Plot against Hitler

 According to Heinrich Himmler's personal aide and special-plenipotentiary Walter Schellenberg, Erna was also involved in a plot to overthrow Hitler and to sue for peace with the Allies.

 Erna owned a shop in Munich in 1943, and Schellenberg made her acquaintance in March 1943 at Himmler's suggestion.
 Himmler's wife and Erna were acquainted, and Frau Himmler had suggested to her husband that Erna would be a suitable person to conduct peace negotiations with the English, perhaps because she knew "people of influence" such as Randolph Churchill.
+(Note: Unity Mitford had introduced Erna to Randolph, who reportedly commented that she must visit his father while she was in London.
+There is no evidence, however, that Erna ever actually met Winston Churchill.)